keybase/client/shared/images/iconfont/README.md

 ### Common Errors

 1. Flow: `Cannot create Kb.Icon element because property 'iconfont-{name}' is missing in object [1] in property 'type'`
-    - This happens when an icon name refernec via the `type` prop on a `Kb.Icon` component, but Flow cannot find the matching `type` in `icon.constants.js`
+    - This happens when an icon name reference via the `type` prop on a `Kb.Icon` component, but Flow cannot find the matching `type` in `icon.constants.js`
     - Check the naming of the correct file in `images/iconfont/*.svg`
     - Also ensure that the key in the object was not deleted on accident.

 2. Fontforge not being installed or unavailable via `PATH` in the shell.

 ```bash